virot/powershellYK/Docs/Commands/powershellYK.md

 Allows the updating of PIV settings

 ### [Switch-YubikeyOTP](Switch-YubikeyOTP.md)
-Switch places for the configuration of the YubiKey OTP
+Switch places for the configuration of the YubiKey OTP.

 ### [Unblock-YubikeyPIV](Unblock-YubikeyPIV.md)
-Unblock a PIN locked YubiKey PIV
+Unblock a PIN locked YubiKey PIV.

 ### [Unlock-Yubikey](Unlock-Yubikey.md)
-Unlocks the configuration lock on the YubiKey
+Unlocks the configuration lock on the YubiKey.

 ### [Unprotect-YubikeyOATH](Unprotect-YubikeyOATH.md)
 {{ Fill in the Synopsis }}